LohanGuedes/WebServer/README.md

 2) RTTI with <_typeinfo_> header (yikes)
 A sidenote: I'm definetly not a fan of inheritance, so we'll be using parametrized polymorphism with interfaces (yipiii).

-So our implementation for the Socket, Client and Cgi classes will be as follows.
+So our basic implementation for the Socket, Client and Cgi classes will be as follows.
 ```C++
 class ISocket {
 public: